.NET HELP

 IronPDF: .NET PDF Library

 IronPDF is a comprehensive library designed for C# developers to generate, manipulate, and render PDF documents directly within .NET applications.
-It offers an intuitive API that simplifies working with PDF files, helping developers to create, edit, and convert PDFs without needing to understand the complex underlying PDF document structure or resort to external software.
+It offers an intuitive API that simplifies working with PDF files, such as using HTML to create a PDF, helping developers to create, edit, and convert PDFs without needing to understand the complex underlying PDF document structure or resort to external software.
 IronPDF seamlessly integrates with the language's object-oriented features, including the use of the virtual keyword, to provide customizable PDF processing capabilities.

 Using the virtual keyword with IronPDF allows developers to extend the functionality of IronPDF's classes within their applications.
 By defining base classes with virtual methods related to PDF generation or manipulation, developers can create derived classes that override these methods to tailor the PDF processing behavior to specific needs.